-- Cash, which is held in a checking account at Key Bank. - Membership Fees Receivable, which refers to the dues members owe MRC based on tons of municipal solid waste delivered to PERC. - Receivables from Bangor Hydro and PERC, with which MRC has agreements with for providing various services. - An operating transfer receivable from the Joint Venture to support MRC's budget for administration of the Joint Venture's assets and planning for the future.
+- Cash, which is held in a checking account at Key Bank. - Membership Fees Receivable, which refers to the dues members owe MRC based on tons of municipal solid waste delivered to PERC. - Receivables from Bangor Hydro and PERC, with which MRC has agreements with for providing various services.

-The Balance Sheet presents prepaid insurance and Website design costs as assets that are not currently available for use to meet expenditures.
+The Balance Sheet presents prepaid insurance, an option to purchase land, and website design costs as assets that are not currently available for use to meet expenditures.